Aiden-01101011/Diagnostic-Display/README.md

 # Diagnostic-Display
 Use python and an arduino to display pc diagnostics on an LCD <br>
-All this code is currently garbage, and mostly not mine
+All this code is currently garbage, and mostly not mine<br>
+To use you will need: <br>
+- Pyserial
+- liquidctl